 Talent closes the shutters and then goes to the O2 control closet to increase the O2 flow rate.

 *To be provided by authors: Screen capture footage of advancing the process to ramp the substrate and Zn cell temperatures as described and using the cursor to point out the substrate setpoint, the substrate ramp rate, the lower-zone Zn cell setpoint, and the lower-zone Zn cell ramp rate.
+We missed to take a screen capture for 3.7.2, we have taken 3.8.2.
+The ramping of lower zone temperature can be seen in 3.10.1.

 Wait for 5 minutes when the substrate reaches 730 °C, and then start monitoring the ZnO surface by RHEED.
 [1-MED-Over shoulder] When it changes to 2D mode, the buffer layer has been annealed (uh-neeld /əˈniːld/).
 Cool the substrate to 680 °C. [2-MED-Over shoulder]